mechtronica/mechtronica.net/rules/mech-building/planning.md

 The power subsystem consists of two components: a **Power Plant** and a **Fuel Tank**.
 The power plant uses fuel from the fuel tank to generate a steady supply of energy.
 In order to have a working mech, you'll need a plant that generates enough power to feed all of your **constant-draw** components.
 And if you want to use any other **attachments** - like weapons - you'll need enough **excess** power left over to supply those too.

-There are three types of power systems you can build into your mech: Mechanical, Electrical, and Steam.
+Your Power Plant can only provide a single type of Power.
+There are three power types to choose from: Mechanical, Electrical, and Steam.
 Since almost all components in your mech must use the same power type, it's important to choose the right one.

 #### Power Type and Weapon Range
 Mech play style varies quite a bit with power type.
 Mechanical mechs tend have short-range weaponry, while Electrical mechs tend to have the longest range.
 Steam-powered mechs have access to both short-range Blunt Force weapons and long-range artillery, so they're sort of a jack-of-all-trades.